Subscribe to blog updates via email »

 It’s a shame because I doubt it’s Ingram’s fault my book wasn’t showing up in stock.

-However, I would absolutely consider doing another hardcover “souvenir” edition of Mind Management, Not Time Management.
-Again, with the main motivation being to give people a more “solid”-feeling option – with higher per-unit profits.
+However, I would absolutely consider doing another hardcover “souvenir” edition of Mind Management, Not Time Management (and I have now done just that).
+Again, with the main motivation being to give people a more “solid”-feeling option – with higher per-unit profits to share in my author income reports.

 100-Word Writing Habit is my free email course to help you build a writing habit »